mesonbuild/meson/docs/markdown/Reference-manual.md

   depends on such as a symbol visibility map.
 The purpose is to automatically trigger a re-link (but not a re-compile) of the target when this file changes.
-- `link_language` since 0.51.0 makes the linker for this target be for the specified language.
-This is helpful for multi-language targets.
+- `link_language` since 0.51.0 (broken until 0.55.0) makes the linker for this
+  target be for the specified language.
+It is generally unnecessary to set this, as meson will detect the right linker to use in most cases.
+There are only two cases where this is needed.
+One, your main function in an executable is not in the language meson picked, or second you want to force a library to use only one ABI.
 - `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0.